-Summer humidity and heat in June, July, August, and September can ruin a trip to Walt Disney World if you’re not prepared.
-In this post, we cover tips for packing to deal with particularly hot weather, best attractions with air-conditioning, and having a comfortable experience even when the “feels like” temperature is over 100 degrees.
+Summer humidity and heat can ruin a trip to Walt Disney World if you’re not prepared.
+In this post, we cover tips for packing, ways to deal with hot weather, and having a comfortable experience even when the “feels like” temperature is over 100 degrees.
 (Updated July 23, 2020.)

 Summer weather in Florida can make you long for a lovely getaway to the Yukon.
-On my past summer vacations to Walt Disney World, I’ve jumped from air-conditioned environment to air-conditioned environment, avoiding sunlight as if it’s food and I’m a Gremlin after midnight.
+On past summer vacations to Walt Disney World, we’ve jumped from air-conditioned environment to air-conditioned environment, avoiding sunlight as if it’s food and we are Gremlins after midnight.

 Realizing that “avoiding” the Florida heat and humidity was a fool’s errand, we’ve more recently tried to embrace the summer heat, taking measures to make ourselves more comfortable.
 This has worked out considerably better than needing to constantly retreat to air-conditioned environments.
 Accordingly, here are our tips for what you should do and pack to beat the summer heat and humidity at Walt Disney World…

 Let’s start with face masks.
 We have bought many masks, and our favorite by an incredibly wide margin are these from Suay LA.
 (We prefer the ones with loops for the sake of convenience; others we know prefer ties.)
 These are constructed from medical grade non-woven polypropylene surgical wrap and have a nosepiece.
 Unlike most cloth masks, these should also offer a degree of protection to the wearer.
 Equally as important, these are the most breathable and comfortable masks we’ve found, which is key in the Florida heat.